xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 > **Notes**:
 >
 > Katalon Recorder writes to a copy of the added data file.
-Therefore, you need to download the file to view the extracted data.
+Therefore, after writing to the file, you need to download it to view the extracted data.

 ## Extract and write the data